enbility/ship-go/analysis-docs/EXECUTIVE_SUMMARY.md

 ---

 *This analysis is based on comprehensive technical review of specifications, source code analysis, and security assessment performed July 2025.
-Updated July 2025 to reflect completed resource leak fixes.*
+Updated July 2025 to reflect completed resource leak fixes and connection limit implementation.*